mike182uk/snpt/README.md

 ### <a id="syncing"></a>Syncing your snippets

-Before you can use Snpt you will need to sync your gists:
+Before you can use snpt you will need to sync your gists:

 ```bash
 snpt sync